OldManUmby/DungeonLegacy/docs/project/manuscript/02 Gameplay/01 Gameplay.md

 ### Action Check

 An action check covers all non-attack actions, such as climbing, sneaking, and riding.
 The base target number for an action equals your character's key ability for the action.
 However, many actions can use alternate abilities depending upon the situation, per the gamemaster.
 For example, an attempt at intimidation could use charisma, intelligence, or strength, depending upon the method employed.
-Below are the common `traits` listed with their key ability.
+Below are the common `traits` listed under their key ability.

 * ***Strength.*** Climb, Force, Jump.
 * ***Dexterity.*** Balance, Sneak, Tumble.